-On September 18, 2012, the Company entered into a loan agreement with Australia and New Zealand Banking Group Limited (Hong Kong Branch), pursuant to which the Company is committed to borrow an unsecured Australian Dollars ("AU\$") denominated loan with a floating interest rate.
-The loan commitment amounting to RMB567.56 million (AU\$105.00 million) is intended for the general working capital of the Company.
-On October 17, 2012, the Company drew down RMB297.29 million (AU\$55.00 million) with a term of two years under the loan commitment and the remaining commitment of AU\$50.00 million was cancelled by both parties.
+On September 18, 2012, the Company entered into a loan agreement with Australia and New Zealand Banking Group Limited (Hong Kong Branch), pursuant to which the Company is entitled to borrow an unsecured Australian Dollars ("AU\$") denominated loan with a floating interest rate.
+The loan commitment amounting to RMB532.46 million (AU\$105.00 million) is intended for the general working capital of the Company.
+On October 17, 2012, the Company drew down RMB278.91 million (AU\$55.00 million) with a term of two years under the loan commitment and the remaining commitment of AU\$50.00 million was cancelled by both parties.
 In connection with the drawn down of the loan commitment, the Company entered into a currency swap agreement, pursuant to which the loan will be settled in a fixed US\$ amount of US\$56.76 million with a fixed annual interest rate of 2.75% during the term of the loan.
+The loan was fully repaid on October 16, 2014 when it became due.

-On July 24, 2013, the Company entered into a loan agreement with Sumitomo Mitsui Banking Corporation, pursuant to which the Company is committed to borrow an unsecured US\$ denominated loan of RMB908.06 million (US\$150.00 million) with a floating interest rate.
+On July 24, 2013, the Company entered into a loan agreement with Sumitomo Mitsui Banking Corporation, pursuant to which the Company is entitled to borrow an unsecured US\$ denominated loan of RMB930.69 million (US\$150.00 million) with a floating interest rate.
 The loan is intended for the general working capital of the Company.
-On July 29, 2013, the Company drew down RMB908.06 million (US\$150.00 million) with a term of two years under the facility commitment.
+On July 29, 2013, the Company drew down RMB930.69 million (US\$150.00 million) with a term of two years under the facility commitment.
 In connection with the loan agreement, the Company entered into an interest swap agreement, pursuant to which the loan will be settled with a fixed annual interest rate of 1.17% during the term of the loan.